 Where your ads appear

-Here's where you might see your Shopping ads across the web:
+Here's where you might see your Shopping ads and free listings across the web:

-- Google Search, next to search results and separate from text ads
+- Google Search, next to search results (separate from text ads) and Google Images

-- Google Search Partner websites, including YouTube and Image Search in some countries (if your campaign is set to include search partners)
+- Google Search Partner websites (if your campaign is set to include search partners), not applicable for free listings

 If you sell ballet slippers and have a text ad for ballet equipment and a Shopping ad for ballet shoes, a customer could see both of your ads on the same Google Search results page.